-With Thanksgiving right around the corner, I thought you might enjoy talking turkey including some tips on choosing a bird and how to cook it.
-You would think cooking a turkey is not that big a deal but looking at all the articles in the current November issues of cooking magazines, you are suddenly faced with a whole bunch of choices.
+With Thanksgiving right around the corner, I thought you might enjoy talking turkey, including some tips on choosing a bird and how to cook it.
+Of course, cooking a turkey is pretty straightforward.
+Still, looking at all the articles in the current November issues of cooking magazines, you are suddenly faced with many choices.

-For example, first you have to decide what kind of turkey you’re going to buy - fresh, frozen, free-range, natural, self-basting, kosher, with or without a pop-up thermometer.
-Then you have to decide how to cook it - roast, grill, barbeque, covered, uncovered, breast up, breast down, feet first, brined, stuffed, how long, what temperature, so on and so on.
+For example, first, you must decide what kind of turkey you'll buy - fresh, frozen, free-range, natural, self-basting, kosher, with or without a pop-up thermometer.
+Then it would be best to decide how to cook it - roast, grill, barbeque, covered, uncovered, breast up, breast down, feet first, brined, stuffed, what long, what temperature, and so on.

-We did have a local butcher where she bought most of our meat and cold cuts, (I used to love when the butcher handed us kids a slice of rolled up baloney) but I don't remember her buying our Thanksgiving turkey there.
-No one heard of organic, free range turkeys back in the 60’s.
+We did have a local butcher where she bought most of our meat and cold cuts (I used to love it when the butcher handed us, kids, a slice of rolled-up baloney).
+Still, I don't remember her buying our Thanksgiving turkey there.
+No one heard of organic, free-range turkeys back in the '60s.
 At least I didn't.

-So where do we start - fresh, frozen, or somewhere in between?
+So where do we start - fresh, frozen, or somewhere between?

-Some experts will tell you that freezing affects the taste of the meat because it alters the cell structure causing a loss of moisture thus a loss of flavor.
-That may be true, but in my many years of eating turkey, fresh, frozen and I image had a few of those in between "hard-chilled" turkeys, I've never been able to taste that much difference between them.
+Some experts will tell you that freezing affects the taste of the meat because it alters the cell structure, causing a loss of moisture and, thus, a loss of flavor.
+That may be true, but in my many years of eating fresh, frozen turkey, I imagine I had a few of those in between "hard-chilled" turkeys.
+I've never been able to taste that much difference between them.

-I think the quality and taste has more to do with the age of the turkey, how it is handled before it is frozen, how it is defrosted, and then how it cooked.
+The quality and taste have more to do with the turkey's age, how it is handled before it is frozen, how it is defrosted, and how it is cooked.

-Let's look at some of the choices you have to decide from.
-How old is the bird.
-A fry-roaster is considered to no older than 4 months old.
-A young hen (female) or young tom (male) is between 5 - 7 months old and a yearling is 1 year old or older.
+Let's look at some of the choices you have to make.
+First, how old is the bird?
+A fry-roaster is at most four months old.
+A young hen (female) or young tom (male) is 5 - 7 months old, and a yearling is one year old or older.
 The younger the bird, the better the taste.

-There are "organic" turkeys but not many of them because of the strict certification criteria imposed by the USDA and they are very expensive.
+There are "organic" turkeys, but not many because of the strict certification criteria imposed by the USDA, and they are costly.
 And what makes a free-range turkey?
-According to USDA, any birds that have access to the outside can be considered "free-range”.
+According to USDA, any birds with access to the outside can be considered "free-range."

-Because these birds can move freely, they supposedly grow more slowly thus allowing more time to develop flavor and texture.
+Because these birds can move freely, they grow more slowly, thus allowing more time to develop flavor and texture.
 Then there are "natural" turkeys, but that only means no artificial ingredients have been added and minimal processing done to the birds.

 Kosher birds have strict specifications.
-They must be processed under the supervision of a rabbi, grain fed with no antibiotics, allowed to roam free, and soaked in salt brine before packages which I have read is great for adding flavor.
+They must be processed under the supervision of a rabbi, grain fed with no antibiotics, allowed to roam free, and soaked in a salt brine.
+However, I have read it is great for adding flavor.

-One year I tried brining my turkey in my tiny New York kitchen and it turned out to be very difficult and I made a huge mess.
-I'm not sure the results were worth the effort so I'm happy to learn you can purchase a pre-brined turkey.
+One year, I tried brining my turkey into my tiny New York kitchen, and it turned out to be very difficult, and I made a huge mess.
+I'm not sure the results were worth the effort, so I'm happy to learn you can purchase a pre-brined turkey.

 So what to buy?

-Now that you've decided what kind of bird to purchase, let's look at a few cooking tips that should help you serve up a tasty turkey diner.
-It seems every cookbook and every cooking magazine has a plethora of tricks and secrets to making a better turkey.
+Now that you've decided what kind of bird to purchase let's look at a few cooking tips to help you serve a tasty turkey dinner.
+Every cookbook and every cooking magazine has many tricks and secrets to making a better turkey.

-I’m going to leave it up to you to decide whether you want to use bacon to bard your bird or what herbs and spices you want to use to season it and so forth, but I would like to look at a few basic tips.
+I will let you decide whether you want to use bacon to bard your bird or what herbs and spices you want to season it, but I would like to look at a few essential tips.

 The Reluctant Gourmet's Top Ten Turkey Tips

-1. If you purchased a frozen turkey, defrosting your bird is an important event prior to cooking.
+1. If you purchased a frozen turkey, defrosting your bird is vital before cooking.
 You want to thaw your turkey in the original wrapper in the refrigerator.
-A 12-pound turkey takes approximately 2 days to defrost and 24 pounder takes approximately 3-4 days.
+A 12-pound turkey takes approximately two days to defrost, and 24 pounder takes around 3-4 days.

-2. You will want to clean the bird well in the sink with cold water the same as when cooking chicken or duck.
+2. You will want to clean the bird well in the sink with cold water, like when cooking chicken or duck.

-3. Season the inside of the turkey well with salt and pepper and whatever other herbs and spices your recipes call for.
-Don’t skimp.
+3. Season the inside of the turkey well with salt, pepper, and other herbs and spices your recipes call for.
+Take your time.
 Seasonings help add flavor.

-4. Remember to remove the giblets (heart, gizzard, and neck) from the cavity of the bird before cooking and be sure to make delicious giblet gravy with them. · Coat the exterior of the turkey with butter for a crisp skin.
+4. Remove the giblets (heart, gizzard, and neck) from the bird's cavity before cooking, and make delicious giblet gravy with them. · Coat the exterior of the turkey with butter for crisp skin.

-6. I don't own a fancy heavy duty-roasting pan with 2-inch sides big enough to hold a good size turkey (hint-hint to my wife) but I've read that there are advantages to owning one.
-First they prevent the drippings from burning because of the heavier bottom.
+6. I don't own a fancy heavy-duty-roasting pan with 2-inch sides big enough to hold a good-sized turkey (hint hint to my wife), but I've read that there are advantages to owning one.
+First, they prevent the drippings from burning because of the heavier bottom.

 Two, they are easier to handle when placing the bird in and out of the oven.
 Have you ever had one of those aluminum pans bend on you when trying to remove a hot turkey from the oven?

-My Grandma always used stale bread for making stuffing and bread pudding.
-She said it stands up better to the moisture.
+My Grandma always used stale bread to make stuffing and bread pudding.
+She said it stands up better to moisture.
 Cut the bread into smaller cubes to match the other chopped ingredients included in your dressing.

-8. Roast the bird at 325° F. with the legs pointing to the back, the hottest part of the oven.
-2/3’s of the way through, tent the bird with foil to prevent the skin from over browning.
-A 16 to 24 pound stuffed turkey takes approximately 12 to 15 minutes per pound.
+8. Roast the bird at 325° F. with the legs pointing to the back, the hottest part of the oven—two-thirds of the way through, tent the bird with foil to prevent the skin from over-browning.
+A 16 to 24-pound stuffed turkey takes approximately 12 to 15 minutes per pound.

 9. Use a thermometer!
-Whether it’s an oven thermometer you poke into the turkey leg or an instant thermometer, forget about those pop-ups.
-The only thing they tell you is when the turkey is over-cooked.
+Whether you poke an oven thermometer into the turkey leg or an instant thermometer, forget about those pop-ups.
+The only thing they tell you is when the turkey is overcooked.
 My mom taught me to wiggle the leg to see if it's loose to determine if the turkey is done.

 That works as well as those pop-ups with the same results.
 I've looked at several cookbooks to find the correct temperatures to tell when the bird is done.

-It's a little confusing because they ranged from 165° F to 180° F. registered from the inner thigh.
-I usually remove the bird at 165 – 170° F, cover it with tin foil, and let it stand until the temperature registers 180° F.
+It's a little confusing because they ranged from 165° F to 180° F, registered from the inner thigh.
+So I usually remove the bird at 165° - 170° F, cover it with tin foil, and let it stand until the temperature registers 180° F.

-10. Carving the bird – for years I always carved the bird with my favorite chef's knife with ok results but all that changed when we bought a new couch and the store gave us an electric knife as a bonus gift.
+10. Carving the bird - I always carved the bird with my favorite chef's knife with OK results for years, but all that changed when we bought a new couch, and the store gave us an electric knife as a bonus gift.

-I thought an electric knife was a throwback to the 60’s when I was a kid watching my dad carve the turkey but after that first Thanksgiving I employed it, I was converted.
-Much easier and neater.
+I thought an electric knife was a throwback to the '60s when I was a kid watching my dad carve the turkey.
+Still, after that first Thanksgiving, I employed it and was converted.
+It's much easier and neater.

 There are many more tips and techniques out there for cooking a turkey.
 There may even be whole books written about the subject.
-Many of these tips may not be new to you but I hope you can find something useful from them.
-I welcome your own personal favorite tips and techniques for future newsletters to be posted on my web site.
+These tips may be familiar, but I hope you'll be able to find something useful from them.
+Also, I welcome your favorite tips and techniques for future newsletters to be posted on my website.

-I’ve always found Thanksgiving can be overwhelming especially if you’re cooking for a large crowd.
+Thanksgiving can be overwhelming, especially if you cook for a large crowd.
 Growing up, my mom worked so hard to put out a great meal only to be wolfed down by us kids so we could go out and play with our friends or watch a football game.

 Try to prep as much as possible the week before Thanksgiving.
-Get everybody involved including the kids.
+Get everybody and the kids involved.
 It's a great way to teach them some cooking skills and show them that the turkey dinner doesn't magically arrive at the dining table.